ikke-t/podman-container-systemd/README.md

 my personal server which is not a cluster.
 Thus I want to use systemd for keeping them enabled and running over reboots.

+What module does:

+ * installs Podman
+ * pulls required images
+ * on consecutive runs it pulls image again, and restarts container if image changed
+ * creates systemd file for container
+ * set's container to be always automatically restarted if container dies.
+ * makes container enter run state at system boot

 Requirements
 ------------